irakliqumsiashvili/qa-saucedemo-project/Bug_Reports/Bug_Reports.md

 **Environment: Chrome v144.0.7559.97, Windows Pro 22H2 x64**
 **Precondition: User is on login page**
 Steps to Reproduce:<br>
-**1. Enter unaccepted username, "Stndrd_user"-for example
+**1.Enter unaccepted username, "Stndrd_user"-for example
-2. Enter password "secret_sauce"
+2.Enter password "secret_sauce"
-3. Click Login button**
+3.Click Login button**
 **Actual Result: Error message is unclear and unreadeble for user**
 **Expected Result: User should be able to clearly see and be able to read error message**
 **Severity: Low**